2/20/2025

 Petter Haugen

 Good afternoon, guys.
 First question on the market in terms of what can happen here.
-There are obviously lots of alternatives, but in terms of only the Red Sea transits, if we were to assume that the only thing changing from now to the future is normal transits through the Red Sea again, how do you think that will impact your markets, the -sur-Sea and the Suez Max markets?
+There are obviously lots of alternatives, but in terms of only the Red Sea transit, if we were to assume that the only thing changing from now to the future is normal transits through the Red Sea again.
+How do you think that will impact your markets that we also see on the Swiss-Mex markets?

 speaker

-Hi, Petter.
-Thanks for your question, and thanks for only asking one part of all these different elements like Russia and Iran, because you can go on and speak for hours.
-But about the Red Sea, I think initially most of these changes and disruptions that occur to the oil markets are positive for tankers.
-I definitely think it would be positive for Suez Maxes, because it'll bring back part of the trade, which has been priced out just because of the cost to go around the Cape.
-And this is principally either the Basra West on Suez Maxes, which was a huge trade before, and that today has just been cannibalized by the VLCC because they load two Basra stems to go around the Cape, and also to see Mediterranean and Black Sea barrels going east again, which completely stopped.
-So I would say that overall for the Suez Maxes, it may be positive for the Red Sea to reopen.
+Hi, Peter.
+Thanks for your question.
+And thanks for only asking one part of all these different elements like Russia and Iran, because, you know, you can go on and speak for hours.
+But about the Red Sea, I think initially most of these changes and disruptions that occurred to the oil markets are positive for tankers.
+I definitely think it would allow, it would be positive for Suez Maxis because it will bring back part of the trade which had been priced out just because of the cost to go around the Cape.
+And this is principally either the Basra West on Suez Maxis, which was a huge trade before.
+And that today has just been cannibalized by the BLCCs because they load two Basra stems to go around the Cape.
+And also to see Mediterranean and Black Sea barrels going east again, which had completely stopped.
+So I would say that overall, for the Suze Maxis, it may be positive for the Red Sea to reopen.

 speaker